centminmod/xenforo-online-safety-act-uk-template/readme.md

 We will maintain records of complaints, investigations, actions taken, and risk assessments to the best of our ability, in compliance with data protection regulations and the OSA, and with due regard to Ofcom's Codes of Practice, particularly regarding the complaints and appeals processes.
 (ICU D1 to ICU D14)..
 However, our record-keeping capacity is limited by our volunteer nature, lack of dedicated systems, and reliance on basic tools.
 We will prioritize record-keeping for cases involving illegal content and content harmful to children, particularly for any complaints related to our enforcement of our terms of service.
 We will use Ofcom's guidance on record-keeping to inform our practices, but our implementation will necessarily be limited by our resources.

+We maintain records of:

+* All complaints received, including details and actions taken.
+* Risk assessments conducted and their outcomes.
+* Actions taken in response to illegal content reports.

+These records are kept securely and are accessible for review as required by the OSA and data protection regulations.
+Due to our volunteer-run nature, record-keeping is managed using basic tools, prioritizing cases involving illegal content and child safety.

 ## 11. Review and Updates

 This policy will be reviewed and updated periodically, or as needed to reflect changes in the law, Ofcom's guidance, or our forum's operations.
 These reviews will be subject to the availability of volunteers and will be limited in scope.
 We will prioritize updates related to the most significant changes in the OSA's requirements or Ofcom's guidance.
 We will aim to review this policy at least annually.

 ## 12. Contact Us

-If you have any questions about this policy or our online safety practices, please contact us at [Your Contact Information].
+For questions or concerns about this policy or our online safety practices, please contact us at:

+* Email: [Your Contact Email]
+* Private Message: [Link to Moderator List]

+We strive to respond to all inquiries as promptly as possible within our volunteer capacity.

 ## 13. Limitations and Disclaimer

 This document represents our good faith effort to comply with the UK Online Safety Act as a small, volunteer-run online forum.
 We have extremely limited resources (financial, technical, and personnel) and cannot guarantee the same level of online safety, responsiveness, or investigative capacity as larger platforms with dedicated staff, advanced technology, and legal expertise.

+Where we implement alternative measures, we ensure they meet the Act's requirements, particularly regarding freedom of expression and privacy.
+These alternatives are documented and reviewed regularly.

 We may need to adjust our approach based on our capacity, evolving legal requirements, and guidance from Ofcom.
 We will prioritize addressing the most serious risks and harms, particularly those involving illegal content as defined by the OSA, and especially content related to the "priority offences" listed in the Act.